-Need for the measure.
-According to the author, "The CSU awards nearly half of California's bachelor's degrees with more than half of CSU students being students of color.
-While systemwide graduation rates are improving, more can be done to increase rates of California students receiving their bachelor's degrees within four years."
+Purpose of the measure.
+According to the author, "today, the CSU awards nearly half of California's bachelor's degrees and more than half of CSU students are students of color.
+While system-wide graduation rates have steadily improved over the past five years, more must be done to increase rates of California students receiving their bachelor's degrees within four years of cumulative study."